Nukesor/geil/README.md

 A tool for updating all of your repositories and keeping them clean.

+This project is mostly used by myself.
+You may also use it if you like.
+However, I don't plan to provide the same level of support for this project as I do for my other projects.

 ## Features

 - Watch folders for new repositories